History Videos and TV contributions

 In addition to preparing a tender for 2500 MW of new nuclear power plants "this calendar year", the Nuclear Energy Summit was told that South Africa is developing its Pebble Bed Modular Reactor technology and "deserves the opportunity to use the entire nuclear fuel cycle for peaceful purposes"...

-translation with https://www.DeepL.com/Translator (free version)
+Translation with https://www.DeepL.com/Translator (free version)

 *